 Forest is one of the important components of the biosphere.
 Forest area is about 4.0 billion hectares in the world, i.e. almost 1/3 of the total land cover.
-World reserve of wood is around 360 billion cubic metres, and annual growth - 3 200 million cubic metres.
-There are about 30 000 species of timber and shrubs, and thousands of bird and animal species.
-According to modern understanding, forest is a part of geographic landscape, unity of trees, bushes, grass, animals, birds and micro organisms which are biologically interconnected in the process of their development and affect one another and environment.
+World reserve of wood is around 360 billion cubic metres, and annual growth -3200 million cubic metres.
+There are about 3000 species of timber and shrubs, and thousands of bird and animal species.
+According to modern understanding, forest is a part of geographic landscape, unity of trees, bushes, grass, animals, birds and microorganisms which are biologically interconnected in the process of their development and affect one another and environment.

 A quantitative accumulation of wood species creates new qualitative features in a forest.
 This ecological complex has significant and versatile impact on the environment.
 A forest differs from parks and gardens since the trees in a forest create a specific functional interconnections.
+On the other hand, the forest can belong to the community of any woody plants that has noted characteristics, regardless of origin, composition of tree species and location.

 There are several tiers in a forest that are developed according to the species composition, the biological features of the basic plants, their age and the particular physical geographic conditions.
-In complex forests of moderate zone the following tiers are identified: the first one consists of trees that develop first value forest (pine, spruce, fur, beech, oak, etc.); the second one is developed by second value trees (lime, maple, hornbeam, elm, etc.); the third or under wood one is composed by bushes (nut, cornel, hawthorn and so on, etc.); the fourth and fifth ones consist of grass and moss cover.
-One can meet climbing plants and mosses, mushrooms and algae on the branches in the different tiers of forest.
+In complex forests of moderate zone the following tiers are identified: the first one consists of trees that develop first value forest (pine, spruce, fur, beech, oak, etc.); the second one is developed by second value trees (lime, maple, hornbeam, elm, etc.); the third or under wood one is composed by bushes (nut, cornel, hawthorn, etc.); the fourth and fifth ones consist of grass and moss cover.
+One can meet climbing plants and mosses, mushrooms and algae (so called - epiphytes) on the branches in the different tiers of forest.

 Forests become non-homogenous on a relatively big territory.
-Forests differ in species composition (pure - of one species or mixed - composed with several species), form (simple - one tier and complex - multi tier), age (one aged and various aged), origin (seeds and vegetation), frequency, productivity, etc.
+Forests differ by species composition (pure - of one species or mixed - composed with several species), form (simple - one tier and complex - multi tier), age (one aged and various aged), origin (seeds and vegetation), frequency, productivity, etc.